jhapappu7165/Codepath_1/README.md

-# Web Development Project 1 - *Food Truck Favorites*
+# Web Development Project 1 - *World Heritage Sites in Nepal*

 Submitted by: **Pappu Jha**

-This web app showcases popular food trucks across diverse cuisines.
-It is designed as a beginner-friendly community board project.
-It highlights 10 unique food trucks in a clean card layout — perfect for foodies or local event promotion!
+This web app showcases ten World Heritage Sites in Nepal.
+It is designed as an informational community board project.
+It highlights Nepal's historical locations in a clean card layout — perfect for tourists or local heritage promotion!

 Time spent: **2** hours spent in total